warunatrivet/uwazi_test/Translate-the-interface.md

 ## Live translation

-It is also possible to translate UI labels while navigating and Uwazi instance.
+Its also possible to translate UI labels while navigating an Uwazi instance.
 While logged in as admin, click  on the translations toggle in the top bar besides the language links:

 ![Activate inline translations](https://github.com/huridocs/uwazi-assets/blob/master/wiki/screenshots/translate-activate.png)